libdither/libdither/research/stack/mathematical-core.md

 # The Mathematical Core

-> *Part III · The Synthesis — Chapter 11.
-The formal reference for the whole stack.*

-*This is the rigorous counterpart to the intuitive chapters of [Part II](substrate.md) and the synthesis of [The Living System](living-system.md).
-Goal: take every open question raised earlier in the book and either answer it, reduce it to a measurable quantity, or state precisely why it is open.
-The intuitive chapters forward-link here; each section below is the formal version of one of them.
-Notation follows the [mechanism](mechanism.md); every symbol is in the [glossary](glossary.md).*
+> *Reference.
+The formal companion to the chapters: every open question raised in the book is either answered, reduced to a measurable quantity, or stated precisely as open.
+Notation follows [chapter 7](07-truth.md); every symbol is in the [glossary](glossary.md).*

 ---